slurmulon/gooey/README.md

 `Services` that form this tree can publish data to each other bi-direciontally.
-Gooey supports several traversal patterns for data publication but performs breadth-first down by default.
+Gooey supports several traversal patterns for data publication but performs breadth-first up/down by default.

 Because `Services` can communicate with related services bi-direciontally, they can be extended to support the components of a modern SPA: